katyukha/TheProcess/README.md

 ## Examples

-Just few real examples at the moment:
+Just few real examples from projects that use this lib:

 ```d
 // Simply run git add command